tmase/auto_insurance_analysis/README.md

 # auto_insurance_analysis
-R notebook showing link between premiums and vehicle miles traveled
+This is an R notebook I made showing a link between auto insurance premiums and vehicle miles traveled.
 All data is for the entire U.S. and covers Q1'2001 to Q1'2019

 Population = Civilian noninstitutional population.
 Defined as persons 16 years of age and older residing in the 50 states and the District of Columbia, who are not inmates of institutions (e.g., penal and mental facilities, homes for the aged), and who are not on active duty in the Armed Forces.
 Available via FRED: https://fred.stlouisfed.org/series/CNP16OV